top of page

 It is not a race, everybody is here to enjoy the activity!

 The benefit of booking onto my activities for small groups for many participants is that the reasonable pricing makes joining a qualified, knowledgeable and experienced Mountain Leader to be more affordable.
 However, participants in each group are likely to be of mixed abilities.
 All participants will move together as a group and support each other throughout the activity.
-If you are a very fit and fast hill walker and would like to experience more of a physical challenge, I am available for private bookings that may be more enjoyable for you than my usual group activities.

 I am qualified and insured, but also experienced in the mountains and hills of the UK.